electric-eloquence/fepper/README.md

 INFORMATION CONTAINED WITHIN THE SOURCE CODE!
 ```

-### <a id="github-pages"></a>GitHub Pages
-If you have checked your Fepper instance into a repository in your GitHub
-account, you may run `fp publish` to publish `public/static` to GitHub Pages.
-The static site will then be viewable from the Web at `http://{user}.github.io/{repo}`.
-(This requires that you previously ran `fp static` in order to view anything
-meaningful.)
-Normally, this is all that is needed.
-However, if you are using
-`webserved_dirs`, you will need to supply a `gh_pages_prefix` preference in
-`pref.yml`.
-This preference needs to be set to the name of your GitHub
-repository.

-In addition, if you want to publish the entire Fepper UI, you can similarly run
-`fp publish:ui`.
-However, this will overwrite the static site on GitHub Pages if
-you previously ran `fp publish`.

 ### <a id="mustache-browser"></a>Mustache Browser
 Mustache code can be viewed in the Fepper UI by clicking the eyeball icon in the
 upper right, then clicking Code, and then clicking the Mustache tab in the